Jim Cummings: Original characters

-Besides being a voice double and sound-alike, Cummings has also voiced original characters.

 In Rescue Rangers and TaleSpin, he portrayed a wide variety of other characters.
-His most famous role in Rescue Rangers was the villainous Fat Cat, and for TaleSpin, he notably starred as the show's main antagonist, Don Karnage.
+His most famous role in Rescue Rangers was the villainous Fat Cat, and for TaleSpin, he starred as the show's main antagonist, Don Karnage.
 After both shows concluded production, Cummings went on to portray the title characters in Darkwing Duck and Bonkers, each of which he also got to voice other characters.
 He would later co-star with Tom Kenny in CatDog, with Cummings playing Cat and Kenny voicing Dog.
 Also, despite having starred in animated feature films under "additional voices", Cummings achieved a motion picture breakthrough by starring in Disney's Aladdin, where he voiced both Razoul the Agrabah Guard Captain and Farouk the Merchant.
 He later went on to voice original characters for a variety of the company's theatrical and direct-to-video films, such as Ed the Hyena in The Lion King and Ray the Firefly in The Princess and the Frog.
 In 1998, Cummings also starred as Ocula the Gorgonite in Small Soldiers, which was a live-action film directed by Joe Dante.